dreeves/etherpad/README.md

 Update to the latest version with `git pull origin`.
 The next start with bin/run.sh will update the dependencies.

-# Next Steps

-## Tweak the settings
+## Tweaking settings

 You can initially modify the settings in `settings.json`.
 (If you need to handle multiple settings files, you can pass the path to a settings file to `bin/run.sh` using the `-s|--settings` option.
 This allows you to run multiple Etherpad instances from the same installation.)
 Once you have access to your /admin section settings can be modified through the web browser.

+## Database

-You should use a dedicated database such as "mysql", if you are planning on using etherpad-in a production environment, since the "dirtyDB" database driver is only for testing and/or development purposes.
+You should use a dedicated database such as MySQL in production.

-## Plugins and themes

-Etherpad is very customizable through plugins.
-Instructions for installing themes and plugins can be found in [the plugin wiki article](https://github.com/ether/etherpad-lite/wiki/Available-Plugins).

-## Helpful resources

-The [wiki](https://github.com/ether/etherpad-lite/wiki) is your one-stop resource for Tutorials and How-to's.
+The DirtyDB database driver is only for testing/dev.

+## Documentation

-Documentation can be found in `docs/`.
+Documentation is in `docs/`.

-# Development
+## Development

-## Things you should know

-Understand [git](https://training.github.com/) and watch this [video on getting started with Etherpad Development](http://youtu.be/67-Q26YH97E).

-If you're new to node.js, start with Ryan Dahl's [Introduction to Node.js](http://youtu.be/jo_B4LTHi3I).

-You can debug Etherpad using `bin/debugRun.sh`.
+Debug Etherpad with `bin/debugRun.sh`.

-If you want to find out how Etherpad's `Easysync` works (the library that makes it really realtime), start with this [PDF](https://github.com/ether/etherpad-lite/raw/master/doc/easysync/easysync-full-description.pdf) (complex, but worth reading).

 # License